jenbeatrix/jenbeatrix/README.md

 - ⚡ Fun fact: I love watching anime and I am currently watching Formula One on Netflix.
 I used to dream that I wanted to become a racer someday 😄
 -->

-"Embrace Your Dreams and protect your honor as soldier." - Zack Fair, FFVII Crisis Core
+"Embrace Your Dreams and Protect Your Honor as Soldier." - Zack Fair, FFVII Crisis Core

 ![85dcf7c55d056eae7646da38d363e200](https://user-images.githubusercontent.com/82814920/115992847-561fc480-a602-11eb-8bff-c38b9ad354d1.gif)